Dhghomon/easy_rust/README.md

 Let's try using `.append()` so we can write to a file.
 To write to the file we can use `.write_all()`, which is a method that tries to write in everything you give it.

-Also, let's try out another macro called `include_str!`.
-This macro will just try to make a file into a `&str` without having to do anything else - all you have to do is give it the file name.
+Also, we will use the `write!` macro to do the same thing.
+You will remember this macro from when we did `impl Display` for our structs.
+This time we are using it on a file though instead of a buffer.

 ```rust
 use std::fs;